-Elisabeth "Eli" Leamy is the Consumer Correspondent for ABC News' "Good Morning America" and also contributes consumer stories to World News and other ABC programs.
-Her...
+Elisabeth "Eli" Leamy is the Consumer Correspondent for ABC News' "Good Morning America" and also contributes consumer stories to World News and other ABC...
 Read More »

 Elisabeth "Eli" Leamy is the Consumer Correspondent for ABC News' "Good Morning America" and also contributes consumer stories to World News and other ABC programs.
 Her specialties are stories on how to save money, keep your family safe, and avoid scams and rip-offs.
 Her most popular stories are on how to find unclaimed money that is out there waiting for you.
 She loves her beat because it's not theoretical; Her stories matter to people and their pocketbooks.